 Clément shows impeccable timing in releasing two fantastic new versions of their classic rhums agricole.
 The latest expressions include the 10 Year Old Grande Réserve Tres Vieux and a 6 Year Old.
-Both deserve your attention and appreciation.
+Both deserve your attention.

 Always the definitive Martinique rhum – after all, Homére Clement was instrumental in the invention of the agricole style – Distillerie Clément delivers evermore approachable rhums with their latest expressions.

 Benjamin Mélin-Jones; Director of Clément North America and descendent of Homère Clément, the distillery’s founder, provides a classy summary about the latest expressions: “We always were confident we had the attention of the rum connoisseurs who have known about our rhums for generations, but to see the stunning attraction … from those who appreciate other fine spirits has been a joy to experience.
 The Clément 6 and 10 Year Old aged rhum really push the envelope on what one defines as the typical flavor profile for dark or aged rum.”

 Introduced in 2012, Clément’s 10 Year Old Grande Réserve marks the distillery’s first new release into the American market in five years.
 The rhum also celebrates 125 years of the producing rhum on Martinique.
 Clearly, Habitation Clément has developed an unprecedented expertise in making some of the world’s finest rhums agricole.
 The spirit is fermented and distilled from fresh sugarcane juice, then aged a minimum of 10 years in a combination of old and new 200 liter oak barrels, some virgin French barriques, while others are re-charred ex-Bourbon barrels.
 The result is an incredibly complex rhum, full of flavor, but with a softer character that is a much improved over their previous 10 year old.
 Habitation Clément simply gets better with time.